Uninett/python-logging-humio/README.rst

     Turns every attribute on the log record into a key-value pair, as suitable for the Humio "kv"-parser.
 Use with ``HumioHandler``.

+``humiologging.formatters.HumioJSONFormatter``
+    Turns the log-record into a json object, as suitable for the Humio "json"-parser.
+Used by ``HumioJSONHandler``.

 Handlers
 --------